 2. What is the best teapot for loose-leaf tea?

-Anything that is ceramic or glass will work--mason jars, measuring cups, you name it.
+Anything that is ceramic or glass will work best--even if you don't have an actual teapot available, a mason jars or any other sturdy pitcher or even measuring cups can work.
 In a pinch, I just use two mugs.
 One is for steeping the tea, and then pouring into the second.
 If a little tea leaf winds up in the cup, that's okay.
 You can always use a strainer to prevent unwanted leaves in your mug.

 3. Do I need a tea ball?

-Ditch the tea ball we say!
+Ditch the tea ball, we say!
 Loose-leaf tea wants to expand, and when it's in a tea ball, the tea gets wadded up.
 That means the outer leaves over-steep and the inside doesn't steep enough.
 Free your leaf and get the most of it by putting straight into a teapot or use a teapot with an infuser inside!
 A wide and deep tea infuser is great for easy brewing and cleanup.
 Look for one that fits in an array of cups, mugs, and glasses and lets the tea breathe and open up.
-This mug and infuser set is super handy for single serving steeps.

 4. How long should I steep my tea?

 This depends on the type of tea you’re steeping.
 Typically a tea’s packaging will include instructions for water temperature and steep time.
 You’ll find that on every package we sell, and it’s always on our website too.
 The most important thing is to stay with your tea while it steeps.
 Don't start steeping it and then walk away.
 Two reasons: 1) the benefit of tea is as much the ritual of making it as drinking it, and 2) you're more than likely to forget about the tea and make a bitter and unpleasantly strong brew if you leave it.
 Set a timer on your phone or microwave to ensure you stick to the steep time desired.